 Danish design is not just something you see on the set of Broen or Borgen.
 As far as Scandi style is concerned, Ikea is just the tip of the iceberg.
 Danish design is real, it is gorgeous, and it is everywhere.
 There are almost as many interiors stores on the high street as there are fashion stores, and they are all – ALL – even NICER than the interiors department of John Lewis!
 Stores like Sostrene Grene and Flying Tiger may be full of barely-needed bits and bobs, but the design attention to detail makes them utterly covetable bits and bobs.
 Even supermarket basics beg to be brought home.
 No wonder I’m dying to get my hands on our new house, and the furnishing budget!

 Boundaries are Down

-In many ways Danish life is very open.
+In many ways, Danish life is very open.
 It’s disconcerting at first to realise that there are no fences or boundaries of any kind around the school.
 The children know how far they’re allowed to go and what they need express permission to do when they’re playing outside, and somehow it works.
-They’re climbing trees, exploring patches of woodland, trekking over to the football pitch with a ball under their arm, and even though the kids feel free and trusted, the staff are aware of where every one of them are.
+They’re climbing trees, exploring patches of woodland, trekking over to the football pitch with a ball under their arm, and even though the kids feel free and trusted, the staff are aware of where every one of them is.
 You realise that the children have no more desire to get lost or stray away from the unfamiliar than you want them to.
 And you relax.

-Meanwhile I’ve learned that with adults, the concept of trust is perhaps the most important social lubricant they rely on (although by all accounts liquid social lubricants are important too!)
+Meanwhile I’ve learned that with adults, the concept of trust is perhaps the most important social lubricant they rely on (although, by all accounts, liquid social lubricants are important too!)
 The worst thing you can do when getting to know someone Danish is suggest that you don’t trust them.
 You don’t ask for references when hiring someone, for example.
 I’m glad I learned that before making any potentially insulting faux pas!